NuclearGeekETH/chatgpt_url_plugin/README.md

 pip install -r requirements.txt
 ```

-Download chromedrive.exe according to your Chrome Browser version from [Chrome WebDriver Downloads](https://chromedriver.chromium.org/downloads) and place it into the root of the folder
+Download chromedriver.exe according to your Chrome Browser version from [Chrome WebDriver Downloads](https://chromedriver.chromium.org/downloads) and place it into the root of the folder

 To run the plugin, enter the following command: